 The latter facility is for mothers who have already received treatment and don't yet feel ready to transition back into work and parenting.

-Owensby and Allison say there are certain "triggers" that can affect a person in recovery, and that might be why additional stay is necessary.
+Owensby and Allison say there are certain "triggers" that can affect a person’s recovery, and that might be why an additional stay is necessary.